davidlandry93/hyde/_posts/2016-09-27-kobuki-choir.md

 The red led indicates a note is being played, for that nice Christmas tree effect.

+Pretty soon in the development we wanted to write scripts to help with the deployment.
+Opening ssh connections to 14 robots is pretty tedious.
+The `deploy.sh` script was in charge of installing the appropriate software on all the robots.
+The `start_all_servers.sh` script was used to launch the python3 TCP server on all the robots.
+These two scripts are basically simple `for` loops.
+We used the `nohup` command to start the python scripts on the server without having to keep the session open.

 You can have a look at
 the [source code](https://github.com/davidlandry93/choir) if you are interested.
 I doubt many people have access to that many Kobukis, but I guess that